-When running social media campaigns for clients, you need facts and cannot simply "wing" it.
-Client's need to see how their followers have grown over time and be in on post updates and showing them such reports without a dashboard can be a nightmare.
+When running social media campaigns for clients, you can’t simply "wing" it.
+You need data to back up track your progress.
+Clients need to see how their audience has grown over time, and be up-to-date with post, story, and Reels updates.
+Without a dedicated Instagram analytics dashboard this can be quite challenging.

 You also need to have a trustworthy method of measuring post-performance.
-This will help you to structure and refine your strategy; as dashboards, only focus on relevant metrics and reveal insights that you would have otherwise missed.
-With the right dashboard that integrates Instagram analytics your clients will have confidence in your ability to deliver on your campaigns.
+This will help you structure and refine your social media strategy.
+With the right dashboard that integrates Instagram analytics, your clients will have confidence in your agency’s ability to consistently deliver on their marketing campaigns.

 Also we have an Instagram report template available, if you'd prefer to report to your clients on a scheduled basis.

 All Instagram dashboards should include the total number of posts you made during that time period.
-While post volume may seem like a basic counting metric, it is a key deliverable and should be presented clearly to the client along with top performing posts.
+While post volume may seem like a basic counting metric, along with top performing posts, it is a key deliverable and should be clearly presented to your clients.

 Measuring the number of the post also helps you to understand how volume affects stats like follower growth or interaction.

 Likes are one of the top Instagram engagement metrics.
-This metric measures people who go beyond seeing your posts and interact with them.
+This metric measures people who go beyond just seeing your posts and actually interact with them.

-Keep in mind that likes also give you a general idea of how the Instagram account is performing.
-If you have a 1% like average across your posts, it is an indication that account is well below successful.
-You should aim for a like engagement rate range from 1% to 6%.
+Keep in mind that Likes also give you a general idea of how the Instagram account is performing.
+If you have an average of 1% engagement rate across your posts, it is an indication that the account is below average.
+You should aim for a Like engagement rate ranging from 1% to 6%.

 The Instagram follower metric gives you an idea of how your content is doing with regards to reaching new people and capturing their attention.

-Calculating follower percentage is quite simple.
-Check for the number of added followers at the start of a new month and then divided it by the number of followers the account had at the beginning of the previous month.
+Calculating Follower percentage is quite simple.
+Check for the number of added Followers at the start of a new month and then divide it by the number of Followers the account had at the beginning of the previous month.

 Analyzing the kind of comments you get across your posts will give you an idea on what your followers are looking for.
 Comments also assist you in improving your marketing strategy based on what the majority of them suggest.